 A fireplace adds character and value to your home.
-When a person imagines their perfect home, the dream typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running heater or getting comfy around a cozy fire.
+When a person imagines their perfect home, the dream typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running heater or getting comfy around a cozy fire.

 Aesthetics and Efficiency